Skip to content

 For models with FK or M2M fields, serialization methods differ in how they handle related objects:

-model_dump_json() Keeps as Reference — returns JSON with Reference dicts
+model_dump_json_refs() Always keeps as Reference — JSON string with ref dicts Same

 class Car(Model):